 Viu App is a localized, legal mobile platform providing online video content in the Asia-Pacific region.
 Viu provides free access to a library of Korean and Japanese content – latest top rated simulcast and library titles, with English subtitles.
-All Korean and Japanese drama series and popular Korean variety shows are available as fast as 8 to 24 hours after its native telecast.
+All Korean and Japanese drama series, movies, and popular Korean variety shows are available as fast as 8 to 24 hours after its native telecast.
 Users need not spend time browsing the Internet for illegal sources and do not need to worry if the series they are watching may be discontinued due to copyright issues.
 Users can enjoy seamless viewing experience across devices from computers to tablets and to mobile phones.

 Viu provides mainly Korean and Japanese drama series, Korean lifestyle, music and variety shows catered to all different age groups.

 The Viu App Review